Z-Puyu/hive-mind/README.md

 #### [Current Progress]

+##### $\LaTeX$ Rendering and Display:

 $\LaTeX$ rendering is of particular importance to our application so we decided to first tackle the various interactions with it.
 We have spent much time and effort contemplating and experimenting in order to find out the best way to implement it for the optimal user experience.
-In the very initial implementation, a input box will pop up and get focused when inserting an inline math component for the user to type in $\LaTeX$ code, and the rendered result will be displayed in the TeXBox.
-However, $\LaTeX$ cannot be rendered in the browser in the same way as texts and it blocks cursor movement (the caret will disappear when one attempts to move it across the inline mathematics).
+In the very initial implementation, an input box will pop up and get focused when inserting an inline math component for the user to type in $\LaTeX$ code, and the rendered result will be displayed in the TeXBox.

+However, $\LaTeX$ cannot be rendered in the browser in the same way as texts and it *blocks cursor movement* (the caret will disappear when one attempts to move it across the inline mathematics).
 Hence, to ensure browser-compatibility such that the caret is not obstructed, we had to make the rendered inline mathematics a **read-only** block so that the caret "jumps over" it when direction keys are pressed.
-One severe problem this had led to was that a read-only block cannot be selected (actually there might be a possible walk-around but it could be highly tedious and bug-prone), so the user has to click on the block to activate the input box, and click on the paragraph after closing the input box to focus on the texts again.
-This deviated from our vision of a mouse-free user experience.
+One severe problem this had led to was that a read-only block *cannot be selected* (actually there might be a possible walk-around but it could be highly tedious and bug-prone), so the user has to click on the block to activate the input box, and click on the paragraph after closing the input box to focus on the texts again. **This deviated from our vision of a mouse-free user experience.**

 In searching for an alternative, an inspiration struck: instead of using an **inline display + hovering input box**, can we switch them and use an **inline input + hovering preview box** instead?
-Following this idea, we rebuilt the input mechanism for $\LaTeX$ such that the user can insert a $\LaTeX$ block by either clicking the math-mode tooltip button or pressing "\$", after which the user can directly type in $\LaTeX$ and preview the output in a hovering box that pops up automatically.
-When the user completed, he or she can return to normal text mode by pressing Enter or moves the caret away from the $\LaTeX$ code, which will then be replaced by the rendered mathematics.
-Note that in this implementation, the $\LaTeX$ component is no longer read-only but an editable inline element.
-This means that it can be selected and focused just like any other texts.
+Following this idea, we rebuilt the input mechanics for $\LaTeX$ such that the user can insert a $\LaTeX$ block by either clicking the math-mode tooltip button or pressing "\$", after which the user can directly type in $\LaTeX$ code.
+Since $\LaTeX$ code consists of just regular characters, it can be typed just like any other normal text.
+This $\LaTeX$ code then gets automatically wrapped inside an inline element, from which a hovering box will pop up to display the rendering result of the code.

+When the user completed, he or she can return to normal text mode by simply moving the caret away from the inline element containing the $\LaTeX$ code, which will then be replaced by the rendered mathematics.
+Note that in this implementation, the $\LaTeX$ component is no longer read-only but an **editable inline element**.
+This means that it can be selected and focused in the regular way.
 Therefore, when the user moves the caret into the inline mathematics, the $\LaTeX$ code will become visible and the preview box will appear again automatically, and mouse clicking is no longer necessary.

+##### Hotkeys and Toolbar

 Besides implementing $\LaTeX$ input, we have also added hotkey bindings for the text formats currently supported in our editor.
 The list is as follows:

-- mod + B: boldface
+- mod + b: boldface

-- mod + I: italic
+- mod + i: italic

-- mod + R: regular
+- mod + r: regular

-- mod + U: underline
+- mod + u: underline

-- mod + S: strike-through
+- mod + s: strike-through

 - mod + `: inline code

-- mod + K: link
+- mod + k: link

 All of the above hotkeys have their tooltip button equivalents in the toolbar.
 Toggling a format with texts selected will apply the format onto the currently selected texts, whereas toggling a format with a collapsed selection will cause the proceding input from the caret position to be applied with the format.

-Regarding the toolbar, we initially append it to every block in the editor, but this soon led to a problem: most text formats such as boldface and italic texts are not used at all in certain special types of blocks such as a code block, so it is redundant to still show the toolbar.
-Therefore, we decided to make the visibility of the toolbar conditional such that it only shows up in a text block (i.e. paragraph, heading) while it is focused.
+Regarding the toolbar, we initially appended it to every block in the editor, but this soon led to a problem: most text formats such as boldface and italic texts are not used at all in certain special types of blocks such as a code block, so it is **redundant** to still show the toolbar in those blocks.
+Therefore, we decided to make the visibility of the toolbar conditional such that it only shows up in a text block (e.g. paragraph and heading) while it is focused.
 An unexpected benefit this has brought is that the editor now looks cleaner because there can only be at most one visible toolbar concurrently.

+##### Slash Commands:

+Inspired by Notion, we have found that slash commands are a very useful feature to reduce the frequency of mouse-clicking while using the application, which offers a great boost to efficiency.
+So we decided to incorporate it into our application as well.

+To initiate a slash command, the user simply types a **backslash**.
+The reason why we chose to use a backslash ("\") rather than a slash ("/") is that many custom $\LaTeX$ environments are also delimited with slash commands (\begin{...} and \end{...}), so a $\LaTeX$ user would be more accustomed to inputing a command with a backslash.
+Additionally, this also potentially makes it possible to integrate more $\LaTeX$ environment into our application.

+Once a backslash is typed, an inline input for commands will be triggered.
+At the same time, a select menu will appear right below the command input to show all the possible commands available.
+As the user types in the command input, the options in this menu will be **filtered** in real time such that *only commands which contain the current input will be displayed*, which behaves just like the code suggestion menu in many IDEs like VSCode.

+The user can click on a command from the select menu to apply it to the currently focused block.
+For now, this refers to toggling the block type, but we may add other kinds of commands in the future.
+Alternatively, the user can also use the ArrowUp and ArrowDown keys to browse the menu and change the selected command, and press Enter to apply the selected command.

+We did predict that the user may want to type something after a backslash only as regular texts instead of a command.
+To address such a use case, we have designed the command input such that it will only become active when the caret is next to any character of the command.
+Hence, when the user moves the caret away from the slash command, it will just display as normal texts.
+Moreover, whenever the user initiate a new command input, the editor will first iterate through all texts within the same block and *unwrap all existing command inputs into plain texts*.
+By doing so, we aimed to avoid potential bugs caused by multiple active commands present in the same block.

+##### User Interface (UI):

+We recognise that good UI design forms a major part of positive user experiences, and is therefore essential for implementing smooth user interactions.
+Hence, we decided to build the UI in parallel to the logic of our application, rather than adding interface styling only after a prototype has been completed.
+This had the following advantages:

+- By drafting out the basic layout of various UI components, this helped us as developers better visualise the appearance of our application and thus predict how a user would react to the webpage, so that we could make more informed decisions on the most ideal kind of interactions to implement for the various interfaces.

+- To the users who test our application, having relatively complete UI components would help simulate what the application might turn out to be in the final version, so that their experiences with the prototype would be closer to the actual product, which helps them make more concrete comments on the various features of our application.
+As developers, this means when we start overhauling the UI in the next phase of development, we would already have a lot more of useful information and feedbacks in mind.

+Initially, we planned to design most of the UI components from scratch.
+However, we proved to have underestimated the complexity of UI design, which has led to problems.
+For instance, we created some unnecessary nesting of components which over-complicate the structure of our code.
+Furthermore, there were some components which were initially abstracted into stand-alone files but later discovered to be unlikely to get reused, so such abstraction barriers seem redundant.
+These UI components built from scratch were also unstable and prone to changes in styling, which made our application harder to maintain.

+Therefore, we decided to switch to a UI library instead.
+We have chosen to use MUI to build our user interface.
+This decision was mainly because MUI by default uses Emotion to style its components, which we had already been using earlier in many of our own components, so it would be easier to migrate those components to newer versions based on MUI.
+Furthermore, MUI has a minimalistic design which suits the overall theme of our application's aesthetics.

 #### [Future Plan]

 We will keep updating the hotkey bindings and tooltip buttons to synchronise with new formatting options added.
 For $\LaTeX$ input, we wish to upgrade it such that toggling math mode with texts selected will wrap the selected texts into $\LaTeX$ environment.

 Meanwhile, we are planning to split the toolbar.
 Currently, both text- and block-level formatting buttons are in the same toolbar.
-However, since the toolbar is invisible in certain special blocks such as a code block, this makes hotkey the only possible way to switch back from a special block to a text block, which compromises much flexibility.
+However, since the toolbar is invisible in certain special blocks such as a code block, this makes hotkey the only possible way to switch back from a special block to a text block, which compromises flexibility.
 Hence, the block-toggling buttons should be placed at a separate toolbar which is always visible as long as the block is focused.

 We would also continue to improve the various interactions and hotkeys with regard to webpage navigation.
 We expect this to be a continuous and long-term process in a sense that new interactions and UI components will be implemented wherever and whenever they are deemed appropriate.

-#### [Potential Additions]

-Inspired by Notion, we have found that slash commands are a very useful feature to reduce the frequency of mouse-clicking while using the application, which offers a great boost to efficiency.
-Besides, many custom $\LaTeX$ environments are also delimited with slash commands (\begin{...} and \end{...}), so this potentially makes it possible to integrate more $\LaTeX$ environment into our application.
+Regarding the UI, we would continue rebuilding all of our interface components with MUI and simplify the code structures by removing unnecessary abstractions and reducing nesting of components as much as possible.

 ### Real-time Rendering of $\LaTeX$ Contents